Summer Family Fun in Vancouver in July

 Website: https://www.surreyfusionfestival.ca/

-Surrey welcomes the world at the 15th annual Fusion Festival.
+Surrey welcomes the world at their annual Fusion Festival.
 Celebrating food, music and culture from around the glob, this festival showcases more than 40 cultures in pavilions offering international foods, textiles, crafts and art, along with a variety of stages with musical and dance performances.

 When: Varied dates and times